hoanhua14/mrq/journals/david_hong.md

     * Added the login form to App.js and Nav.js

 The login form itself isn't a long form, but I wasn't sure how to incorporate the auth for it, so for now I just set up the backbone of what it should look like.
 Instead of logging in with a username, we made it so that we login using an email, which is a bit different than the examples that the instructors showed us.
+The login form itself isn't a long form, but I wasn't sure how to incorporate the auth for it, so for now I just set up the backbone of what it should look like.
+Instead of logging in with a username, we made it so that we login using an email, which is a bit different than the examples that the instructors showed us.

 ## May 20, 2023 (Sa)
 What I accomplished today: